rackerlabs/support-how-to/content/how-to/dedicated-hosting/id-federation-map-policies-permissions-dedicated/index.md

 #### Assign Rackspace permissions

-Rackspace Identity Federation for Dedicated Hosting manages access based on the groups that are defined in your corporate identity system.
+Rackspace Identity Federation for Rackspace Dedicated hosting manages access based on the groups defined in your corporate identity system.
 The following code shows you how to map Identity Provider groups to Rackspace Identity group
 roles: